oxalorg/sakura/README.md

 ## Bookmark

-Don't want to develop using sakura but instead want to use it on websites with outdated 90s design (i.e. no css)?
+Don't want to develop using sakura but instead want to use it on websites with outdated 90s design (i.e. no CSS)?

 If so, enable sakura on any website using the following
 instructions: